numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 ============

-Based on [HAN2009]_ and [HAN2010]_, we describe a comparatively simple experimental set-up for *black-box optimization benchmarking*.
+Based on [HAN2009]_ and [HAN2010]_, we describe a comparatively simple experimental setup for *black-box optimization benchmarking*.
 We recommend to use this procedure within the COCO_ platform [HAN2016co]_. [#]_

-Our central measure of performance, to which the experimental procedure is adapted, is the number of calls to the objective function to reach a certain solution quality (function value or :math:`f`-value or indicator value), also denoted as *runtime*.
+Our **central measure of performance**, to which the experimental procedure is adapted, is the number of calls to the objective function to reach a certain solution quality (function value or :math:`f`-value or indicator value), also denoted as runtime.

 Terminology
 -----------